 Tuition and Fees

-Tuition and fees for MA students (see "Graduate: Professional - Graduate Division - Statistics").
-All tuition & fees are subject to change.
-The Student Health Insurance Plan ($2,841 per semester) is optional.
+The Office of the Registrar lists the tuition and fees schedule for MA students. (see "Graduate: Professional - Graduate Division - Statistics").
+All tuition and fees are subject to change.
+The Student Health Insurance Plan is optional.

-The UC Berkeley Financial Aid Office currently estimates living expenses for graduate students to be $32,222 for the 2020-21 academic year.
+The UC Berkeley Financial Aid Office currently estimates living expenses for graduate students for the upcoming academic year.
 This includes housing, utilities, food, books, supplies, personal, and transportation costs.
 Your expenses may be lower or higher depending on your lifestyle.

 Additional Financial Resources